Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Updated some tooltips
 - Some more minor changes

+######  <span style="color:white">21:30 UTC 23.01.2022</color>
+(Compatible with older versions)
+- maintenance train schedules updated to latest station naming scheme
+- maintenance requesters will now request a new delivery when any item goes below 20-25% (dependent on the item) of requested amount (was 50 items below request); you can safely paste over the new blueprints over the old ones
+- maintenance requester stations had their request numbers modified to require exactly 20 stacks for full delivery so that a maintenance train can carry 2 whole requesters' worth of supply
+- filters in maintenance trains' wagons modified accordingly
+- replaced storage chests with passive provider chests in maintenance requesters, don't even ask me it wasn't that way from the outset
+- LTN providers now use filter inserters between buffer chests and trains
+- Added the Whirlpool 2.0 power indicator featuring my latest achievements in Factorio animation
 </details>

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>